centic9/poi-mail-merge/README.md

 merged documents may cause very high memory usage and/or out-of-memory errors.

-A streaming writing is currently not easy to support, but it should be possible to add a mode of operation which writes separate files the merged documents to overcome this limitation if necessary.
+A streaming writing is currently not easy to support, but it should be possible to add a mode of operation which writes separate files for the merged documents to overcome this limitation if necessary.
 Pull-requests highly welcome!

 ### Word-Formatting can confuse the replacement